Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

-Ding, Ning, et al. \cite{ding2022delta} introduce a theoretical abstraction for Delta Tuning, which is analyzed from the viewpoints of optimization and optimum control.
+\cite{ding2022delta} introduce a theoretical abstraction for Delta Tuning, which is analyzed from the viewpoints of optimization and optimum control.
 This abstraction offers a unified approach to describe the current parameter-efficient fine-tuning methods which provides a distinct perspective for future investigations.
-Nonetheless, while the study predominantly concentrates on NLP applications, the generalizability and efficacy of these methods in diverse domains merit additional investigation.
-Lialin, V, et al. \cite{lialin2023scaling} provide a comprehensive analysis and classification that covers a broad range of methods and compares approximately 30 approaches across five dimensions: storage efficiency, memory efficiency, computational efficiency, accuracy, and inference overhead.
-However, while the article primarily focuses on detailed methods with practical efficiency for fine-tuning multibillion-scale language models, the exploration of real-world application scenarios is relatively limited.
-Xu, Lingling, et al. \cite{xu2023parameter} provide a thorough evaluation and analysis of current PEFT approaches, assessing their performance, parameter efficiency, and memory utilization within a range of NLP tasks.
-Nonetheless, the paper does not fully expound on the practical applications of these methodologies in actual operational environments, nor does it deeply investigate their adaptability and the domain-specific challenges they might encounter.
-Xin, Yi, et al. \cite{xin2024parameter} offer a comprehensive overview and future directions for visual PEFT, with a systematic review of the latest advancements.
-While the article spans multiple visual tasks, the experiments are primarily focused on several common tasks and do not fully encompass the broader range of potential application scenarios.
-Han, Zeyu, et al. \cite{han2024parameter} provide a detailed classification of PEFT approaches and explores the application of PEFT techniques across various model architectures and downstream tasks, as well as the systematic design challenges of parameter-efficient fine-tuning methods.
+Nonetheless, while the study predominantly concentrates on NLP applications, the generalizability and efficacy of these methods in diverse domains merit additional investigation. \cite{lialin2023scaling} provide a comprehensive analysis and classification that covers a broad range of methods and compares approximately 30 approaches across five dimensions: storage efficiency, memory efficiency, computational efficiency, accuracy, and inference overhead.
+However, while the article primarily focuses on detailed methods with practical efficiency for fine-tuning multibillion-scale language models, the exploration of real-world application scenarios is relatively limited. \cite{xu2023parameter} provide a thorough evaluation and analysis of current PEFT approaches, assessing their performance, parameter efficiency, and memory utilization within a range of NLP tasks.
+Nonetheless, the paper does not fully expound on the practical applications of these methodologies in actual operational environments, nor does it deeply investigate their adaptability and the domain-specific challenges they might encounter. \cite{xin2024parameter} offer a comprehensive overview and future directions for visual PEFT, with a systematic review of the latest advancements.
+While the article spans multiple visual tasks, the experiments are primarily focused on several common tasks and do not fully encompass the broader range of potential application scenarios. \cite{han2024parameter} provide a detailed classification of PEFT approaches and explores the application of PEFT techniques across various model architectures and downstream tasks, as well as the systematic design challenges of parameter-efficient fine-tuning methods.
 It offers researchers and engineers a comprehensive overview of PEFT approaches, but there is still room for improvement in terms of practical application coverage.